RAVING-Informatics/t2t-pangenome-alignment/benchmarking/README.md

 **PASS Variants**

-Use `bcftools view` to count the number of PASS variants were called by Dysgu for each sample.
+Use `bcftools view` to count the number of PASS variants were called by Dysgu for each sample + the joint-called cohort.

 Use the `pass_variants_dysgu.sh` script.